JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 - **AI-Powered Sentence Splitting:** Optional integration with Google Gemini 2.0 Flash to intelligently split long sentences into short, captionable chunks (max 9 words per sentence).
 - **After Effects Integration:** Dockable ScriptUI panel for a seamless experience.
 - **Customizable Styling:** Control font, size, fill color, stroke color, and stroke width for the generated text layers directly from the AE panel.
+- **Language Pre-definition:** Option to manually specify the language code (e.g., 'en', 'es') to skip auto-detection and speed up transcription.
 - **Dynamic Font Selector:** Automatically populates a dropdown with all system fonts on After Effects 24.0+, with a fallback to manual input for older versions.
+- **Smart Persistence:** Your settings for Language Code, Transcription Level, Separate Text Layers mode, and Gemini API Key are automatically saved and restored between sessions.
 - **Preset System:** Save and load different text styling and layout configurations.
 Your last used preset is automatically loaded when you restart After Effects.
 - **Text Layer Utilities:** Arrange individual word layers into centered paragraphs or combine them into a single, formatted text layer.
 - **Right-to-Left (RTL) Language Support:** Automatically detects RTL languages (like Arabic, Hebrew) and provides a manual override for correct layout when arranging or combining text.